 Even resting for a whole week will not lead to overcompensation and growth at all, as the protein synthesis will taper off after 24/72 hours anyway, regardless of volume and intensity.

 This means most sets and repetitions will be wasted, as will be wasted the rest of the week when the muscle is not being trained.

-Only beginners trying to emulate pro bro-splits may have few short lived, limited results by such an approach, because their bodies initially react to any stimulus that is not doing nothing at all and their protein synthesis is still on the long side (more on this later).
+Only beginners trying to emulate pro-bro-splits may have few short-lived, limited results by such an approach because their bodies initially react to any stimulus that is not doing anything at all and their protein synthesis is still on the long side (more on this later).

 The solution to this conundrum is by giving just about the right volume and intensity for the muscle to elicit response and growth and then repeat it again after 24/72 hours approximately.

 Once you get around this concept, then it becomes easy to train each muscle group with the correct volume and intensity and organize a training frequency for the whole body, as you will have a better understanding of these factors.

 The Sun Tan Analogy – How Much Is Too Much For Each Muscle Group?

 As often is the case, mother nature provides you with the answer to any question that relates to the natural process of growth, evolution, and adaptation to stimulus, you just have to observe.